pavanpanche/Spring-Boot-Starter-Project/README.md

 - ✅ Database setup (H2/MySQL/PostgreSQL-ready)
 - ✅ Secret keys and token configuration (easily customizable)

-- *Note* : Just Changes Your own Api Key And Db Credential and token session time.
+ **Note : Just Changes Your own Api Key And Db Credential and token session time according to your requirments.**

 ## 🧱 Technologies Used
 - Spring Boot